Teja2045/LMS-Cosmos-SDK-Module/README.md

     - each time the student applies for a leave, his leave counter is updated, and combining studentaddress+counterNumber forms a unique key for leaves

-### Handled Leaves
- - ##### 0x05 | student address --> signed/handled leaves

-    - after admin handles(accept/reject) student's most recently applied leave, it will be stored here.
-These handled leaves also contains the info about the Admin who signed/ handled that leave

 ### Pending Leaves' Students
  - ##### 0x06 -> a list of students whose leaves are pending